logsem/clutch/README.md

 A preprint describing this work is available on arXiv.

 > Gregersen, S.O., Aguirre, A., Haselwarter, P. G., Tassarotti, J. and Birkedal, L., 2023.
-Asynchronous Probabilistic Couplings in Higher-Order Separation Logic. [arXiv preprint arXiv:2301.10061.](https://arxiv.org/abs/2301.10061).
+Asynchronous Probabilistic Couplings in Higher-Order Separation Logic. [arXiv preprint arXiv:2301.10061](https://arxiv.org/abs/2301.10061).

-[This table](paper_mapping.md) maps definitions, concepts, and results found in the paper to its Coq formalization.
+[This table](paper_mapping.md) maps definitions, concepts, and results found in the paper to the Coq formalization.